HaxeFoundation/haxe-evolution/proposals/0000-track-caller.md

 ## Unresolved questions

-Where to put the `callLocation` function.
+`haxe.Magic` is a bit too magic.
+Where should the `callerLocation` function live?

 How this would work with interfaces and abstract/overriden methods.